Dailius/News_App/README.md

 Require API KEY in order to run this app.
 Key is available in https://newsapi.org/ .
 Inside base directory of project create new file named "key.properties" that contains following line: API_KEY = "paste your API KEY here".

 # Technical description:
-[MVVM pattern](https://developer.android.com/jetpack/guide#overview) used for app architecture.
+[MVVM pattern](https://developer.android.com/jetpack/guide#overview) used for app architecture./n
 [DDD pattern](https://proandroiddev.com/the-real-repository-pattern-in-android-efba8662b754) used for repository.
 RxJava3 is used for data communication between architectural parts.
 Multithreating: @Main for UI, @IO for repository.